itsjoesullivan/tik/readme.md

 ##Install

+Two steps:
+  1. Install via npm
-Two steps: install via npm, then ensure you've got a GITHUB_TOKEN in your path.
-See "Personal Access Tokens" [here](https://github.com/settings/applications)
+  2. ensure you've got a GITHUB_TOKEN in your path.
+See [Personal Access Tokens](https://github.com/settings/applications), then do something like export `GITHUB_TOKEN="{token}"` in your bash profile.

 `npm install -g tik-cli`